-WELD206W Blueprint Reading II (2 Credits
+WELD206W Blueprint Reading II (2 Credits)

 This course completes the coverage of basic welding joints started in WELD106W.
 Welding symbols for all types of welding are covered.
 When completed the student will be able to read a welding symbol as well as generate a welding symbol and apply the information on the drawing to the weldment.
 An introduction to pipe fittings and pipe welding symbols and joints completes this course.
-(Prerequisite: WELD106W)
+(Prerequisites: WELD101W, WELD106W, WELD110W, WELD115W, WELD125W or POI; Co-requisites: WELD200W, WELD203W, WELD216W, WELD221W or POI)